roytang/blog/content/notes/2017/02/833728182339526656/index.md

   url: https://twitter.com/roytang/statuses/833728182339526656/
 ---

-RT [@nikko_ver](https://twitter.com/nikko_ver/): Good advice from Osamu Tezuka not just for manga but for all artforms https://t.co/naUsX8jeDZ
+Good advice from Osamu Tezuka not just for manga but for all artforms